keithdang/pokemonGame/README.md

 Full Stack Pokemon Game
 ===
-⋅⋅*Updated previous pokemon game project that was a C++ command-line based into a web based application ⋅⋅*UI allows users to select a team of pokemon to battle and level up as they win games ⋅⋅*Google Auth so users can select and keep their pokemon within the players account ⋅⋅*Includes battle components such as healthpoints, moves, element types, damage points, dynamic texts
+⋅⋅* Updated previous pokemon game project that was a C++ command-line based into a web based application<br />
+⋅⋅*UI allows users to select a team of pokemon to battle and level up as they win games ⋅⋅*Google Auth so users can select and keep their pokemon within the players account ⋅⋅*Includes battle components such as healthpoints, moves, element types, damage points, dynamic texts